radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 2. I can then commit this file to my repository and have Flux apply it to my Radius Environment.

-> As an SRE, I'm very happy with this experience because I did not have to do many steps to apply my parameter patch and while I had to learn some Bicep knowledge and Radius knowledge, I was able to ultimately leverage Flux mechanisms which I’m familiar with to apply my patches to the Kubernetes cluster.
+> As an SRE, I'm very happy with this experience because I did not have to do many steps to apply my parameter patch and while I had to learn some Bicep knowledge and Radius knowledge, I was able to ultimately leverage Flux mechanisms which I'm familiar with to apply my patches to the Kubernetes cluster.

 _Requirements resulting from this scenario:_
-- Flux must be able to detect the file change described above and must be able to read the env.bicep file as required to deploy the Radius app correctly
+- Flux and ArgoCD must be able to detect the file change described above and must be able to read the env.bicep file as required to deploy the Radius app correctly
-- Radius types and Bicep files must be able to be read by Flux which currently does not have that ability.
+- Radius types and Bicep files must be able to be read by Flux/ArgoCD which currently does not have that ability.

 ## Key investments
 <!-- List the features required to enable this scenario. -->